PLEASE NOTE: THIS A LEGACY PROGRAM AND NO LONGER ACTIVE

 This success was also reflected in overall trends: By the end of 2017, countrywide mortality rates for Sierra Leonean children under 5 had dropped from 16% to under 12%.
 The country is no longer the highest for mortality rates, and its numbers continue to drop year over year.
 Meanwhile, communities in Freetown took over the management of Al Pikin fo Liv following the end of our project in 2017.

-Your tax-deductible gift makes you part of a vital community that enables us to reach nearly 10 million people each year with lifesaving health and nutrition solutions, including ongoing work to get children Through to Two.
+Your tax-deductible gift makes you part of a vital community that enables us to reach nearly 10 million people each year with lifesaving health and nutrition solutions.